killercentury/docker-terraform/README.md

-# Dockerized Terraform
+# Terraform in Docker

-It is designed to be used inside any Docker environment, such as build in the Jenkins CI with Docker enabled like [killercentury/jenkins-dind](https://registry.hub.docker.com/u/killercentury/jenkins-dind/).
+Provide the latest [Terraform](https://www.terraform.io/) for any containerized environment, such as Jenkins CI like [killercentury/jenkins-dind](https://registry.hub.docker.com/u/killercentury/jenkins-dind/).